How to Decrease the Time Spent on Chapter Dues Processing

 You need accurate chapter data and information to assess membership and financial trends, evaluate chapter performance, and know what activities help grow chapters and engage members.
 If you can provide better chapter analytics to your colleagues in the membership, marketing, and education departments, they can use that data to plan more effective programs and marketing campaigns.
 A unified process can help you analyze chapter data and share chapter best practices.

-Find out if chapters know which type of data they should collect from members.
 Make sure they understand how this data is used by National and how they could use it too.

 Survey chapters to see what accounting systems they currently use.
 Take advantage of this opportunity to upgrade them from Excel spreadsheets and checkbooks.

 Work with your accounting team to understand what payment formats are most helpful and useful to them.
-What are their pain points with the dues process?

 • Rebating money back down to chapters?